Chapter 3

 Once the PRD is ready, do not ask for code yet.
 First, switch the tool to PLAN mode and ask for a plan to execute and validate the current phase.

 This forces the agent to think before acting: which files it will touch, which order makes sense, what the risks are, and how to prove the phase is complete.
-You do this for phase 1, then repeat it for phase 2, and keep going until the implementation plan is done.
+You do this for phase 1, then repeat it for phase 2, and keep going until the DEV_PLAN.md is fully done.

 Prompt to use in PLAN mode